comp426-2022-spring/a99-sirius/README.md

 4. The client side will be running on http://localhost:3000 and the server in http://localhost:5555

 ## Project Goals
-Create a task managent application.
+Create a task management application.

 This will include:
 * Creating an account locally.
-* Signing in through Google/Github *Note: GitHub Authentication in production enviroment will be disabled*
+* Signing in through Google/Github *Note: GitHub Authentication in production environment will be disabled*
 * If singing in with Google/Github the user will be able to set his own password.
 * Signing into the application locally.
 * Connecting a database in order to store/authenticate logging information.